-Dawn Staley, head coach at the University of South Carolina, who has had a long and illustrious USA Basketball career that began as an athlete in 1989, was named on March 10, 2017, as head coach of the USA Basketball Women’s National Team through 2020.
+Dawn Staley, head coach at the University of South Carolina, who has had a long and illustrious USA Basketball career that began as an athlete in 1989, was named on March 10, 2017, as head coach of the USA Basketball Women’s National Team through the Tokyo Olympics.

 With Staley at the helm, the USA Basketball Women’s National Team earned a 6-0 record and the gold medal at the 2018 FIBA World Cup, which qualified the USA for the 2020 Summer Olympic Games (July 23 – Aug.
 8, 2021, in Tokyo, Japan).
 She also helmed the USA National Team as it compiled a 6-0 exhibition slate in 2018.

 Following her gold-medal leadership of the USA at the 2018 FIBA World Cup, Staley was named as the 2018 USA Basketball National Coach of the Year.
 Staley also was a co-recipient of the 2015 National Coach of the Year award, and she is the first person in USA Basketball history to have earned both the USA Basketball National Coach of the Year and USA Basketball Athlete of the Year (1994 and 2000) awards.